lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

 ### Use Case 1 Start
 Pre: Car is turned off

+Initializing: The dispensary nurse clicks the Power button on the car.

 what to do: car powers on, establish connection to server, sets this current location as home base.

-### Use Case 2 Idle

-pre: UC 1 has been completed or UC5

-what to do: Car sends a message to the server that it is on/return, puts cpu in standby/waiting mode.
-Then waits for new route from the system

-### Use Case 3 Create route
+### Use Case 2 Create route

 pre: the car is idle

+Initializing: The dispensary nurse opens the UI.

+What to do: The dispensary nurse creates a route

-### Use Case 4 Deliver and return
+### Use Case 3 Deliver and return

 pre: pathfinding is done